citizenwallet/smartcontracts/pkg/contracts/README.md

-Generated contracts will go here
+Generated contracts will go here.

+The folder structure must match the contracts that are defined in the .sh file.